Everything you need to know about cloud-native

 What is cloud-native?

-Cloud-native is an approach with which you can build applications by taking the advantages of the cloud computing delivery model.
+Cloud-native is an approach with which you can build applications by taking advantage of the cloud computing delivery model.
 As a result, you can create flexible, scalable, and resilient applications with cloud-native architecture, helping you bring new market ideas and faster responses to customer demands.

-The cloud computing delivery model consists of three services such as Infrastructure as a service, Platform as a service, and Software as a service.
-Infrastructure as a service or IaaS is the most flexible cloud delivery model, which allows complete control over a business’s infrastructure with effortless scalability and advanced customization.
+The cloud computing delivery model consists of three services: Infrastructure as a Service, Platform as a Service, and Software as a Service.
+Infrastructure as a service, or IaaS, is the most flexible cloud delivery model, which allows complete control over a business’s infrastructure with effortless scalability and advanced customization.
 With IaaS, you can directly control operating systems, security components, and applications for your business.
-Software as a service or SaaS is one of the most popular cloud delivery models.
+Software as a service, or SaaS, is one of the most popular cloud delivery models.
 It allows companies to access cloud-based applications without the need to install multiple platforms.
-Finally, platform as a service or PaaS is a cloud service delivery model which uses a third-party platform to run and develop applications.
+Finally, Platform as a Service or PaaS is a cloud service delivery model that uses a third-party platform to run and develop applications.
 As a third-party provider provides the platform, it supports the platform and eliminates the need to install other hardware and software.
 As a result, PaaS is scalable and cost-effective.

 With cloud-native architecture, you can build applications suitable for both public and private clouds.
 It incorporates the concepts of DevOps, continuous delivery, microservices, and containers.
 This can offer on-demand access to computing power and applications for developers.